Japanese Eats at Tokyo Dining

 Two Restaurants Under One Roof

-We arrived at the park and made our way to Japan’s pavilion, at the back of the World Showcase.
+We arrived at Epcot and made our way to Japan’s pavilion, at the back of the World Showcase.
 The Mitsukoshi Department Store building, that I had seen countless times, not only houses Tokyo Dining on the second floor, but also a hibachi style steakhouse restaurant, Teppan Edo.
 We scored a nice view of the sleek, on-stage sushi kitchen.
 Adorable uniformed chefs rolled sushi as fast and meticulous as they could in front of us.

 Starting Off Deliciously